 Dear Sheriff ___________________,

 The Restrictive Housing Oversight Committee, a committee of the Commonwealth established by M.G.L. c.
 127 s.
 39G, requests your assistance in providing the following Information.
-These requests pertain to correctional facilities is under your control and supervision pursuant to M.G.L. c.
+These requests pertain to correctional facilities under your control and supervision pursuant to M.G.L. c.
 126 s.
 16.

 This request is made in furtherance of the Committee’s duty to “gather information regarding the use of restrictive housing in correctional institutions to determine the impact of restrictive housing on inmates, rates of violence, recidivism, incarceration costs and self-harm within correctional institutions.”
 M.G.L. c.
 127, s.
 39G(b).

 We kindly request that you, or a person designated by you, respond to this request within fourteen working days.
-If you, or your designee, do not or cannot provide the requested information, please respond in writing stating the reason the information is not not provided.
+If you, or your designee, do not or cannot provide the requested information, please respond in writing stating the reason the information is not provided.

 If more than one correctional facility is under your control and supervision, please provide the requested information on a separate form for each facility.